About Us

 Our History

 In 2007 Burnt Thicket Theatre was created in Calgary by founding artistic director James Popoff and current artistic director Stephen Waldschmidt.
 Our inaugural production HOCKEY DAD: A PLAY IN 3 PERIODS saw nearly fifty performances across western Canada, inviting audiences to family reconciliation.
 In producing the world premiere and cross-Canada tour of SHE HAS A NAME by Andrew Kooman, we moved people to join the work of abolishing modern-day slavery with performances in 13 cities from Halifax to Victoria.
 With our world premiere of WE ARE THE BODY by Andrew Kooman we called people to advocate for prisoners of conscience.
-EVERY BRILLIANT THING offered audiences a powerful comedy about depression, suicide and gratitude.
-With over 200 performances in 25 cities across Canada, including six world premiere productions, we’re proud to call the vibrant arts centre of Saskatoon home.
+EVERY BRILLIANT THING offered audiences a powerful comedy about depression, suicide and gratitude, with multiple tour presentations including Regina’s Globe Theatre, Saskatoon’s Live Five Theatre and Winterruption Festival, Calgary’s Fire Exit Theatre, and an 8 week run at Alberta’s Rosebud Theatre.
+With over 250 performances in 27 cities across Canada, we’re proud to call the vibrant arts centre of Saskatoon home.
 (Read more about the company’s transition to Saskatoon in 2017.)

 Our productions are usually the fruit of assisting playwrights in birthing new works.
 Our script development can be likened to midwifery for new plays and may include commissioning funds, assistance in refining the story, workshop readings with an audience, and advocacy for a playwright’s new work.
-MY LITTLE PLASTIC JESUS by Tim Bratton is our most recent commissioned live world premiere, along with most of the audio plays in TIED IN KNOTS and WE TREATY PEOPLE.
+MY LITTLE PLASTIC JESUS by Tim Bratton is our most recent commissioned live world premiere, which will continue touring to living rooms across Canada in 2023 after being interrupted by the pandemic.

-It’s never been more urgent to work to restore life in our world – global situations threaten human rights and the environment, Canada wrestles with how to follow the stirring call to reconciliation, and so many in our communities are isolated, to name just a few realities.
-Our original performances can move people to better understand one another and “to live more intentionally for the common good.”
+It’s never been more urgent to work to restore life in our world – global situations threaten human rights and the environment, Canada wrestles with how to follow the stirring call to truth and reconciliation, and so many in our communities feel isolated, to name just a few realities.
+Our original performances can move people to better understand one another and to live more intentionally for the common good.
 We believe this kind of theatre matters.
-And it only happens through the collaborative faith and effort of a host of artists, donors and supporters, far beyond our team.
+And it only happens through the collaborative faith and effort of a host of artists, donors and supporters, far beyond our staff team .

 Our Team